jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 ## Problem
 As described in detail on https://openradar.appspot.com/27348363, macOS/OS X till Yosemite used to remember SSH keys added by command `ssh-add -K <key>`.

-Unfortunately this way no longer works.
+Unfortunately this way no longer work and command `ssh-add -K` in macOS Sierra no longer saves SSH keys in OS's keychain.
 As Apple Developer stated: _"That’s expected.
 We re-aligned our behavior with the mainstream OpenSSH in this area."_

 ## Solution
 There is possible solution – to call command `ssh-add -A` on every startup of macOS.